Aakash Repeater Courses

 Answer:

-The cross between a dwarf plant with white flowers (ttrr) and tall plant with red flowers (TTRR) is depicted by the Punnett Square shown below:
+The cross between a dwarf plant with white flowers (ttrr) and a tall plant with red flowers (TTRR) is depicted by the Punnett Square shown below:

 Plants of the F1 generation will produce red flowers and will be tall.
 When they are permitted to self-pollinate, F2 generation’s phenotype can be depicted by following Punnett Square.